-Explain that the second sentence is about a woman, not a fox, so the first "rule" of the activity is to change the subject.
-Also point out the similarities in the two sentences, noting that three features are described and they are described in the same way (an adjective-noun pair, a second adjective-noun pair, and an adjective-adjective-noun phrase).
+Explain that the second sentence is about a dog, not a queen, so the first "rule" of the activity is to change the subject.
+Also point out the similarities in the two sentences, noting that "the queen ate" and "the dog drank", that "only" is an important word, and the last part indicates part of a whole.